Changes of elastix 3.9 compared to elastix 3.8

 - No more DLL's.
 The use of DLL's caused bugs related to static variables which are defined in each component separately.
 This caused bugs with the filter/pipeline mechanism of ITK.
 In practice it did not cause problems until we turned the ImageSamplers into "real components".
 Now we just use static libs.
 An additional advantage is that the size of the binaries is much smaller now.

 - Updated the documentation.
-We also wrote a manual.
+We also wrote a not available.

 - Related to the new BSD license, we added copyright notices throughout the code.
 This should take care of the legal stuff.

 - More consistent use of automatic scales estimation for transforms for which it makes sense.

 - Added some checks to protect the user from making stupid mistakes.

 - ImageSamplers are now "real components", just like metrics are.
 No changes for the user.